beling/book-pl/src/ch15-03-drop.md

 if you want to force a value to be dropped before the end of its scope.

-If we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function from listing 15-14, as shown in listing 15-15, we’ll get a compiler error:
+If we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function from Listing 15-14, as shown in Listing 15-15, we’ll get a compiler error:

-<span class="filename">Plik: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-15/src/main.rs:here}}